-We humans have a dilemma: our brains are both exceptionally capable and exquisitely vulnerable.
+Human brains are a complex paradox: both exquisitely adept and exceptionally vulnerable.
 We are capable of music, art, mathematics, dance and other remarkable feats.
-But we also are at risk of a host of diseases, from autism during childhood to Alzheimer’s late in life.
-At the Salk Institute, we illuminate how genes control neurons, how neural circuits process information and how our brains enable us to think and make decisions.
+But we also are at risk for a host of diseases, from autism during childhood to Alzheimer’s later in life.
+At the Salk Institute, we illuminate how genes control neurons, how neural circuits process information and how our brains enable us to move and make decisions.
+We chart different types of cells in the brain and have made strides in understanding how immune processes can affect our neural function.
+We also develop new tools and use advanced computational techniques to better understand this “black box” of biology.
 By combining these approaches, we are making rapid progress in decoding the brain.
-We are entering a new era in neuroscience where our knowledge of the brain matches the urgent need to prevent and treat disease of the brain.